 - Moment Killer: Kevin.
 Jane's overreaction is what makes him realize she has feelings for George.

-- Mondegreen: An excellent lampshading of this occurs after Kevin and Jane get wasted in a bar and both demonstrate that they have no idea what the real lyrics are to "Benny and the Jets".
+- Mondegreen: An excellent lampshading of this occurs after Kevin and Jane get wasted in a bar and both demonstrate that they have no idea what the real lyrics are to "Bennie and the Jets".
 But that doesn't stop them from singing and dancing to it anyway.

 - No Sparks: Jane and George.